Ayesha-Feroz/OpenMS-docs/docs/openms-applications-and-tools/topp-tools/introduction-to-topp.md

 Similar to a feature map, a consensus map is a container for consensus features.
 One consensus map can contain many consensus features.

-ConsensusXML files can be created from featureXML files using OpenMS's feature grouping algorithms.
+ConsensusXML files can be created from featureXML files using OpenMS feature grouping algorithms.